The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 Error messages should be used for indicating correctness problems.
 Problems with command arguments are a good example of errors.
-Errors exit the current command by throwing an exception that is converted to a tcl command script.
+Errors exit the current command by throwing an exception that is converted to an error in Tcl.
 Errors that occur while reading a command file stop executing the script commands.

 Example error messages: